Are you looking to export and import WooCommerce orders from one site to another?

 And that's it!
 A basic WooCommerce order export couldn't be any easier!

-WP All Export includes several powerful advanced options that allow you to customize order fields or modify the data on the fly.
+WP All Export includes several powerful advanced order export options that allow you to customize order fields or modify the data on the fly.
 Let's explore these features now.

 In the Drag & Drop interface, click the Add Field button.